candyliaa/ot-harjoitustyo/dokumentaatio/vaatimuusmaarittely.md

     - Amount of balls ✅
     - Difficulty of opponent AI ✅
 - CLI UI has fancy colors, tables and text using Rich ✅

+## Potential future features

+- More settings to configure on the CLI
+  - Paddle size
+  - Ball size
+  - Framerate
+  - Game window size
+- Additional game modes
+  - Soccer(?)
+  - More paddles